 Nationally, half of med school applicants are biology majors of some type.
 However, you would have just as good a chance of being accepted to medical school with a music, history, or any other major.
 So, you should select a major in a field that you enjoy—something you're good at, where you can get good grades.
 Pre-medical requirements will then be fit into your electives categories.

 When should I select a major?

 - By the end of sophomore year, preferably before.

-- A semester of statistics is required for the Medical College Admission Test (MCAT).
+- A semester of statistics is required for the MCAT.

 - Many med schools recommend calculus but not all.
 Talk to your advisor about specific schools and their requirements.

 Are there core requirements?

-- Calvin’s core is designed to provide an educational foundation from a Christian liberal arts perspective.
+- Yes.
+Calvin’s core is designed to provide an educational foundation from a Christian liberal arts perspective.
 This provides you with a breadth that can greatly assist your everyday work with people—an integral part of the health professions.

 - The core curriculum is very important.
 Not fulfilling core requirements will result in a graduation delay.